shahzebmhd/flowboard-cosc310/README.md

 # Flowboard

-A modern project management application built with Next.js, Appwrite, and Tailwind CSS.
+A modern task management application built with Next.js, TypeScript, and Appwrite.

 ## Team